Terms and Conditions of Award

 8. You must maintain Satisfactory Academic Progress.
-Your academic history will be reviewed each semester, even if you have not received financial aid before.
+Your academic history will be reviewed at least annually, even if you have not received financial aid before.
 To be in "Good Standing" for Financial Aid, you must meet all of the standards of Satisfactory Academic Progress (SAP).
+In addition, you may only receive aid for one repeat of a previously passed course and only receive aid up to 30 remedial units.
 Please refer to the Satisfactory Academic Progress section on our website for more information.

 9. You will not be eligible for aid if you owe a repayment or overpayment on a Pell Grant, SEOG, or any other grant from any college.

 12. You are required to notify the Financial Aid Office of any outside scholarships or other resources that you receive for or during the academic year.
 Federal financial aid regulations require that we record your outside funding as a financial resource and add it to the total financial aid package we have offered you.
 If your total aid from all sources (including the outside funds) exceeds your cost of attendance, we are obligated to reduce your total aid to avoid exceeding the budget limit.